Geometrically Given Constraints in Double Helical Strand: Theoretical Basis and Models

 For an effective comparison, two sets of strand information are adapted from Freeman et al.\cite{Freeman2014a}.
-The set that has two strands named IAT and EXAT shares the replacement location of AGT to AAT 4 times. c1, c2 and c3 strands have slightly different strategy. c2 and c3 strands are compared to c1 whose number of TA sequence occurrences increases in the order of c2$>$c3$>$c1.
+A set of two strands, IAT and EXAT, shares four replacements in their sequences, marked by AGT in IAT and AAT in EXAT.
+In another set which has c1, c2, and c3 strands, a slightly different strategy is adapted.
+The number of TA sequence occurrences increases in the order of c1$<$c3$<$c2.
 They share the identical location of the replacement of TA sequence.
-All five strands is composed of 147 base pairs and compared with each other based on the results from the oxDNA1 and oxDNA2 simulations.
-The sequence information is in the supplementary data with the underline where they have the replacement.
+All five strands are composed of 147 base pairs and calculated with the oxDNA1 and oxDNA2 packages\cite{Henrich2018,Snodin2015,Sulc2012,Ouldridge2011,Ouldridge2010}.
+The sequence information is in the Supporting Information, with the underlined regions indicating the sequence replacements.

-The simulation is conducted with the conditions mentioned in Appendix A and Supplementary material.
-The scale of NP is managed to form the identical superhelix in nucleosomal DNA with 147 base pairs.
+The simulation is conducted at 300 K with the potential energy described in the Supporting Information.
+The nanoparticle (NP) is given as a simplified spherical core structure with a diameter of 7 nm.
+It is confirmed that the DNA strand forms an identical scale of superhelix, as revealed in nucleosomal DNA with 147 base pairs in oxDNA model.
 The validation on Eq.(\ref{eq:eq4})$\sim$Eq.(\ref{eq:eq8}) is conducted using the oxDNA1 and oxDNA2 simulations to confirm the geometric constraints derived from the major-minor groove, which is well dictated in oxDNA2 only.

-The thermostat derived from the heat diffusion process is adapted to oxDNA/oxDNA2 in the Lammps package\cite{Diaz2022} since it is the only case that holds the stable wrapping conformation during 6 ns.
-Further details on the simulation result are in the supplementary material.
-The conformation calculated by the Langevin thermostat shows an identical wrapping conformation.
-Yet, the stability of the superhelix does not reach a length sufficient to be analyzed.
+The thermostat derived from the heat diffusion process is adapted to oxDNA/oxDNA2 in the Lammps package\cite{LAMMPS} because it is the only case that holds the stable wrapping conformation during 6 ns\cite{Koh2024, Koh2021}.
+Further details on the simulation with heat diffusion damping are in the Supporting Information.
+The wrapping conformation calculated with the Langevin thermostat is identical to that obtained with the heat diffusion thermostat.
+Yet, the wrapping formation does not extend to a time scale sufficient for analysis.

+We uses a charged spherical core structure, such as a nanoparticle (NP).
+The quantification for the series of multiple attachments of the proteins is not considered in this paper.
+Even though a spherical bead is the hypothetical core structure, this simplification has been utilized to study the superhelix or curvature formation of dsDNA strands with the attachment of ions and proteins.
+Few simulation studies\cite{Bae2021a, Nash2015}.